-Repetitive strain injury (RSI), also known as Cumulative Trauma Disorder (CTD), occupational overuse syndrome, non-specific arm pain or work related upper limb disorder (WRULD), is a diagnosis used for hand and arm pain that is believed to be caused by chronic misuse, for instance, while using a computer.
-Conditions such as RSI tend to be associated with both physical and psychosocial stressors.
+Occupational overuse syndrome, non-specific arm pain or work related upper limb disorders (WRULD), are terms used for hand and arm pain that is believed to be caused by chronic misuse, for instance, while using a computer.
+These conditions tend to be associated with both physical and psychosocial stressors.

-The following complaints are typical in patients that might receive a diagnosis of RSI:
+The following complaints are typical in patients with work related upper limb disorders:

 - Pain in the arm (typically diffuse—i.e. spread over many areas).